François “Papa Doc” Duvalier

 François “Papa Doc” Duvalier Biography

-François Duvalier was the notorious ruler of Haiti throughout the 1960s.
+François Duvalier was the brutal and notorious ruler of Haiti from 1957-71.

-François Duvalier got his start as a physician (which was the source of his nickname, “Papa Doc”) who worked in the Haitian government beginning in the mid-1940s.
+François Duvalier got his start as a physician, which was the source of his nickname, “Papa Doc.”
+He worked in the Haitian government beginning in the mid-1940s.
 With the army’s support, he was elected to the presidency in 1957.
-In 1964 he declared himself president for life and indeed, stayed president until his death in 1971, when his son, Jean-Claude “Baby Doc” Duvalier, succeeded him.
+In 1964 he declared himself president for life and indeed, stayed president until his death in 1971, when he was succeded by his son, Jean-Claude “Baby Doc” Duvalier.

 Extra credit